 Adherence to clinical guideline/pathway orders Expected order was placed

 Overutilization of unnecessary orders Unnecessary order placed

-Blinded pilot study that radomized EM physicians and NPs to a simulated Curbside pathway-based CPOE vs. a control CPOE of their current Epic workflow.
+Blinded pilot study that randomized EM physicians and NPs to a simulated Curbside pathway-based CPOE vs. a control CPOE of their current Epic workflow.
 This model used 5 different disease processes and looked for behavior change in the ordering practices of the provider.
-Interesting the study was repeated with 20 EM nurses (RNs) who showed even more robust results than the physicians/NPs suggesting that the use of pathway-based CPOE may allow for less trained medical providers to make evidence-based clinical decisions in this setting.
+Interestingly the study was repeated with 20 EM nurses (RNs) who showed even more robust results than the physicians/NPs suggesting that the use of pathway-based CPOE may allow for less trained medical providers to make evidence-based clinical decisions in this setting.

 Improving Time to Antibiotics in Fever in Pediatric Oncology Patients

 Emergency Nurses Association National Conference.
 Poster: Oct 2017.